 - Personality and demeanor

 - Challenges and objections

-This is the step that brings your applicant persona to life.
+This is the step that brings your personas to life.
 When creating your persona, give your school an identity and add a name or picture to build a realistic representation of who your prospective student is.

 "Suzie the Scholar"

-Suzie is a local incoming freshman that is in the process of applying for schools.
+Suzie is a local incoming freshman who is in the process of applying for schools.
 She is an overzealous student who is interested in both academics and extracurricular activities.
-Suzie already has an impressive 4.0 GPA, and is motivated to continue her academic success.
-She is not interested in sports, but she is altruistic, honest, kind and welcoming.
-Suzie is worried about the cost of your school and will need a large scholarship in order to attend.
+Suzie already has an impressive 3.8 GPA and is motivated to continue her academic success.
+She's not interested in sports, but she is altruistic, honest, kind and welcoming.
+Suzie's family is worried about the cost of your school and will need a large scholarship to attend.

-Applicant personas can greatly benefit a school's inbound marketing strategy.
-When putting the Scholarship-Needing Scholar persona to good use, schools have the ability to make decisions on marketing content, ways to communicate their message, as well as adopting other strategies specific to this persona.
+Applicant personas can greatly benefit your school's inbound marketing strategy.
+When putting this persona to good use, your school had the ability to create content that resonates, adjust how you communicate your message, and adopt other strategies specific to this persona.

-You can also take the time to form negative applicant personas — groups of applicant that you certainly don't want to target.
+You can also take the time to form negative applicant personas — groups of applicants that you don't want to target, such as high-need students or families outside a geographic area that need transportation.
 By eliminating groups from your target audience, you'll save time and resources.

 Does my school have any other personas besides applicants?

 Applicant personas go far beyond prospective students.
-A persona can be created for anyone that a school wishes to communicate a message to.
+A persona can be created for anyone in a school who wishes to communicate a message.
 This includes current students, parents, and alumni.
-Lower schools in particular should focus on families, rather than an individual.
+Lower schools in particular, should focus on families rather than an individual.